 In October 2021, the OECD will host a virtual workshop on legal models for international enforcement co-operation for its member countries.
 This page contains all related documentation.

 View the list of competition meetings organised by the OECD Competition Committee, its working parties, international forums and regional centres for competition.

 The fight for gender equality is one of the defining challenges of our age.
 While progress has been made in many areas, the relationship between gender and competition policy remains largely unexplored.
 Gender inclusive competition policy is a project with the support of the Canadian government that aims to develop guidance for competition agencies in this area.

 The OECD is working with ASEAN countries to foster the development of competition policy and more pro-competitive regulation.
 Reviews of regulatory constraints on competition in all ten ASEAN member countries will identify regulations that hinder the efficient functioning of markets and create an unlevel playing field for business.

-This report provides an overview of the logistics sector in the Philippines and offers recommendations to lower regulatory barriers to competition.
+This report provides an overview of the logistics sector in ASEAN and offers recommendations to lower regulatory barriers to competition.
 It covers freight transport by land and by water, freight forwarding, warehousing, small parcel delivery and value-added logistics services.